Chas' Crazy Creations

 You could definitely use a shoe organizer on the closet door to help you, but my closet has a sliding door so that won’t work for me.

 I have found a great way to store my shoes with these clear containers.
-You can get them at the dollar store, container store, or department store.
+You can get these bins at the dollar store, container store, or department store.

 I stack them on my shelf to conserve space, and I can see what is inside the boxes.I have a collapsible stool that I keep in my closet so that I can reach.